nuriel77/iri-playbook/docs/overview.rst

 |

-For help and/or feedback you can create an issue on the git repository, or try to contact me on IOTA's slack (nuriel77).
+For help and/or feedback you can create an issue on the git repository, or try to contact me on IOTA's Discord chat app (nuriel77).

 Here are some screenshots from Chris Holliday's `IOTA Exporter <https://github.com/crholliday/iota-prom-exporter>`_., which is installed by default with this installer: